lenslabtamu/lens-lab-website/content/publication/publication8/index.md

 ---
-title: 'Federated Ensemble- Directed Offline Reinforcement Learning'
+title: 'Learning with Safety Constraints: Sample Complexity of Reinforcement Learning for Constrained MDPs'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Desik Rengarajan
+  - Aria HasanzadeZonuzy
-  - Nitin Ragothaman
+  - Archana Bura
   - Dileep Kalathil
   - Srinivas Shakkottai

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'